On this page:

 ...

-(require punct/doc) package: punct-lib
+(require punct/element) package: punct-lib

 The bindings provided by this module are also provided by punct/core.